jordanlev/php-form-helper/README.md

 A PHP 5.3 Form helper class that stays out of your markup.

-It's late, I can't sleep, and I'm sick of those uselessly complicated form classes out there.
+@4d47 (author of the original version from which this was forked and modified) puts it well: "It's late, I can't sleep, and I'm sick of those uselessly complicated form classes out there."

 ## Features